JahsonGA/Image_to_Text_Recongization_and_File_Renaming/README.md

 the `read_text_file_and_rename_image` function given a text file path, returns new_filename, txt_file at the iteration, and text summary.
 Read text from the text file line by line and run `Asummarize_text` to build the summary.
 Construct a new file name based on the summary: If there is a date in the summary add to the file name
 If there is a publisher in the summary add it file name If there is already a date in the file name then skip it

+## FileOrg
+Uses the key data gathered above to create a csv file to be uploaded to Excel for organization.

 # Resourced Used